oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 of [ECMAScript](#_ECMAScript) regular expressions, otherwise it returns false.
-If the optional third parameter is provided, it MUST evaluate to a string consisting of regular expression flags to modify the match.
+If the optional third parameter is provided, it MUST evaluate to a string consisting of ECMAScript regular expression flags to modify the match.

 ::: example
 Example 81: all customers with a `CompanyName` that match the